JAlcocerT/JAlcocerT/content/blog/selfhost-0525.md

 git clone https://github.com/JAlcocerT/local-deep-researcher #it was called ollama deep researcher before
 ```

-Adjust the `.env` file with the search engine and local LLM to be used:
+Adjust the `.env` file with the search engine and local LLM to be used.

+By default, duckduckgo dooes not require to have any API associated, and for the LLM you can use:

 ```sh
 docker exec -it ollama sh